ZhuangLab/storm-analysis/README.md

 The code is now located in the storm_analysis folder.

+The code should work with both Python2.7 and Python3.

 ## Installation ##
 You will need Python and you will need the storm-analysis directory in your Python path.